Activity

 Procedure

-If using floral wire, fold one end into a triangle, to make a base to tape to a desk, then wrap it in a large piece of aluminum foil, then bend into a curvy shape.
+If using floral wire, fold one end into a triangle, push through a base or tape to a desk, then wrap it in a large piece of aluminum foil.
+Bend into a curvy shape.
 If using copper wire/steel strapping (first photo only) bend them into a curvy shape then attach one end to a desk or base.

-Using tape or binder clips, attach the bulb then the battery (or the other way round), from the base of the curvy piece made above.
+Using tape or binder clips, attach the bulb/buzzer then the battery/batteries, from the base of the curvy piece made above.

 Then from the battery, add on a longer piece of wire (home-made or purchased), which can easily reach to the top end of the curvy piece.